Some of these jewelry selling sites are craft malls, others are auction houses, and still others are blogging or

-For this list of jewelry selling websites, I included as many as possible to give you as many options as possible.
-When I was a jewelry seller promoting my own designs years ago, not all of these websites existed (for example, Etsy.com).
+When I was a jewelry seller promoting my own designs years ago - the designs you see on this blog - not all of these websites existed (for example, Etsy.com).
 So did I exclude anything from the list?
 Yes.
 Not included are:

-- If you're not in the U.S., does the website allow international jewellery makers to participate (UK, Canada, Australia, India, etc.)?
+• If you're not in the U.S., does the website allow international jewelry makers to participate (UK, Canada, Australia, India, etc.)?

-- Is there information about how your work is promoted?
-(You'll have to do your own promoting, but it helps if there is guidance.
-If there isn't, it probably means you're on your own in that department.)
+• Is there information about how your work is promoted?
+You'll have to do your own promoting, but it helps if there is guidance.

 Sell Artisan Jewelry at Craft Malls and Online Shopping Malls